htaymour/connect/README.md

 # Connect Package

 ## Overview
 The **Connect** package is a Python library designed for managing network devices through SSH.
-It provides functionalities for securely storing and retrieving passwords, making it an ideal solution for automating network management tasks across various devices, not just routers.
+It provides functionalities for securely storing and retrieving passwords, managing network automation making it an ideal solution for automating network management tasks across various devices.

 ## Features
 - **SSH Connectivity**: Establish SSH connections to any network device.